MarshaC713/MarshaC713/README.md

 - 🌺 A Mentee at [Cajigo](http://www.structur3dpeople.co.uk/cajigo/) 100 Women in Tech - Mentoring and Networking - Programme.

+- 🌷 A Mentee at [Black Girls in Tech](https://www.blackgirlsintech.org/mentoring-programme) 100 Women in Tech - Mentoring and Networking - Programme.

 - ❓ Ask me about **Cloud Computing, Coding, Data,** and **Tech Careers**

 - 🔍 Keep up to date and check out my [web links](https://linktr.ee/marshacastello)